nhaniph/web-developer-journey/log.md

 **Thing(s) learned**:
  -->
+ ### Day 09 : June 22, Thursday
+**Today's Progress** : 1.5 hours.
+Coded the flexbox app layout following the guide.

+**Thoughts** : The flexbox app layout is complete.
+There was a bit of reliance on the guide.
+To further learning, I will make another app layout using flexbox but of different design.
+Starting SASS from tomorrow.

  ### Day 08 : June 21, Wednesday
 **Today's Progress** : 30 minutes.
 Completed the exercises at flexbox froggy.
 Setup sublime text for SCSS.